malteseduck/sonar-xquery-plugin/README.md

 The simplest approach to run the analysis on a project is to use the runner (see http://docs.codehaus.org/display/SONAR/Analyzing+with+SonarQube+Runner).
-Here is an example set of properties I used to analyize the xray library (86.2% compliance - good work Rob :)):
+Here is an example sonar-project.properties file I used for analyzing the xray library (86.2% compliance - good work Rob :)):

 <pre>
 # required metadata